 The total beat count for this class is provided in the first line beneath the waveform, followed by key phase measurements.
 The RR ratio describes the average intervals preceding and following the beat, divided by the running average heart rate RR.
 For example, a ratio of "0.68 : 1.34" indicates that the class is characterized by a short RR interval preceding the beat, 68% of the expected RR, and the RR interval following the beat is 34% longer than expected - the characteristics of a PVC beat.
 Cardea SOLO uses the class QRS duration, the RR ratio statistics and the beat characteristics relative to other classes to assess the likelihood that the beat is Normal (Sinus in origin) or Ventricular.
-Should the over reading clinician disagree with the automatic classification, the drop down box may be used to set the class to Normal, Ventricular or Noise (exclude).
-When TraceViewer is closed, the software will automatically re-process the record and re-generate the PDF report.
+Should the over reading clinician disagree with the automatic classification, the drop-down box may be used to set the class to Normal, Ventricular or Noise (exclude).